 This is just like Yorke, who has always preferred working on something new to resting on his laurels.
 When the Radiohead song »Creep« got hyped up into a worldwide hit, the band responded by deleting it from their live programme.
 When the record label warned the band in 1997 that releasing the third Radiohead album »OK Computer«, which broke with the traditional Britpop sound, was equivalent to artistic suicide, they went ahead anyways – and the new record was a huge success.
 In the following years, Radiohead stuck to this pattern and reinvented themselves time after time.
 And Yorke himself has never stood still for long: last year, for example, he wrote his first film soundtrack – the music to Luca Guadagnino's remake of the cult horror movie »Suspiria«.

-Thom Yorke presents his new work on 10 April at the Elbphilharmonie as part of the programme »Minimalist Dream House«.Discover more about the concert
+Thom Yorke presented his new work on 10 April at the Elbphilharmonie as part of the programme »Minimalist Dream House«.Discover more about the concert